Tunisia's new assembly holds "historic" first session

 Ennahda has shared out the top three state posts with two smaller, secularist parties.
 Hamadi Jbeli, Ennahda's secretary general, will be prime minister, the most powerful role.

 Moncef Marzouki, head of coalition partner the Congress for the Republic, will have the largely ceremonial post of Tunisian president.
-Mustafa Ben Jaafar, leader of the Ettakatol party, was nominated as speaker of the new assembly.
+Mustafa Ben Jaafar, leader of the Ettakatol party, will be speaker of the new assembly.

 A new cabinet line-up, with posts shared out between the three coalition partners, is to be announced soon.